Health Effects of Ozone Pollution

 The health burden of air pollution is not evenly shared.
 There are people more at risk of illness and death from air pollution than others.
 Several key factors affect an individual’s level of risk:

-- Vulnerability – Children, older adults and people living with chronic conditions, especially heart and lung disease, may be physically more susceptible to the health impacts of air pollution than healthy adults.
+- Susceptibility – Pregnant people and their fetuses, children, older adults and people living with chronic conditions, especially heart and lung disease, may be physically more susceptible to the health impacts of air pollution than other adults.

-- Psychosocial stress – There is increasing evidence that non-physical stressors such as poverty, racial/ethnic discrimination, fear of deportation can amplify the harmful effects of air pollution.
+- Psychosocial stress – There is increasing evidence that non-physical stressors such as poverty, racial/ethnic discrimination and fear of deportation can amplify the harmful effects of air pollution.

 These risk factors are not mutually exclusive and often interact in ways that lead to significant health inequities among subgroups of the population.